 How can trees affect my power?Trees can affect service reliability and interrupt power to customers.
+In worst-case scenarios, heavy snowfall or strong winds can cause trees to knock down power lines or break poles.

-What if there’s a problem with a tree affecting the service wire that runs from the power pole to my house?Pruning trees away from a service wire is not part of our routine line clearing maintenance.
-However, if requested by a homeowner, an Idaho Power representative will investigate and prune if necessary.
-If a branch is determined to be a problem, Idaho Power will de-energize the power line during normal business hours at no charge so the customer can make the necessary prunes.
+What if there’s a problem with a tree affecting the service wire that runs from the power pole to my house?Pruning trees away from a service wire (see example pictures below) is not part of our routine line clearing maintenance.

 Will I be notified before a tree crew comes to clear lines in my yard or neighborhood?We leave door hangers on each customer’s door before crews arrive for routine maintenance work scheduled for the area.
 We are unable to provide prior notification in emergency situations.

-When is the best time to prune trees?Most professionals recommend extensive pruning in the dormant season (during winter when trees don’t grow).
+When is the best time to prune trees?Most professionals recommend extensive pruning in the dormant season (during winter, when trees don’t grow).
 Minor pruning can occur any time of year.

 When and how often does Idaho Power clear lines in my area?We employ a systematic approach to maintaining our more than 20,000 miles of overhead power lines.
 Depending on the conditions on a given line, our maintenance cycle is between three and six years.

 Does Idaho Power “round” or “shape” trees?We do not “round” trees over because it’s not good for the health of the trees.
 We follow the ANSI A300 tree pruning standard and use a method of pruning called directional pruning.
-This method is endorsed by many in the tree-care industry as being the best technique for the health of the tree.
+This method is endorsed by many in the tree-care industry as the best technique for the health of the tree.

 Directional pruning removes each limb where it joins another limb or at the trunk.
 This procedure is different from “rounding” trees over, where limbs are cut at random points, normally leaving unhealthy “stub” cuts.